 Want more gluten-free cookie recipes?

 Lemon Poppy Seed Shortbread

-These lemon poppy seed shortbread cookies are gluten-free and paleo for everyone to enjoy.
+These healthy lemon shortbread cookies are gluten-free and paleo for everyone to enjoy.
 This recipe makes 12 cookies, however, you can easily double the batch if you were looking to make more!

 - Prep Time: 10 minutes